heckendorfc/lldbR/README.md

 ## Package Use

-Say we have a file `test.c` that looks like:
+Say we have a file `/tmp/test.c` that looks like:

 ```c
 #include <stdlib.h>